opendocsg/slw-judgments-backfill/2017_SGHC_93/report.md

 **_What is a misrepresentation?_**

-67     A misrepresentation consists in a false statement of existing or past fact made by one party before or at the time of making the contract, which is addressed to the other party and which induces the other party to enter into the contract ( _Lim Koon Park and another v Yap Jin Meng Bryan and another_ [2013] 4 SLR 150 (“ _Lim Koon Park_ ”) at [38]).
+67     A misrepresentation consists in a false statement of existing or past fact made by one party before or at the time of making the contract, which is addressed to the other party and which induces the other party to enter into the contract ( _Lim Koon Park and another v Yap Jin Meng Bryan and another_ <span class="citation">[2013] 4 SLR 150</span> (“ _Lim Koon Park_ ”) at [38]).
 Such falsity exists when the facts as asserted do not correspond with the facts as they exist: Pearlie Koh, “Misrepresentation and Nondisclosure” in _The Law of Contract in Singapore_ (Andrew Phang Boon Leong gen ed) (Academy Publishing, 2012) at para 11.056.

-68     Section 2(1) of the Misrepresentation Act (Cap 390, 1994 Rev Ed) does not alter the common law as to what constitutes a misrepresentation ( _Tan Chin Seng and others v Raffles Town Club Pte Ltd_ [2003] 3 SLR(R) 307 at [23]).
+68     Section 2(1) of the Misrepresentation Act (Cap 390, 1994 Rev Ed) does not alter the common law as to what constitutes a misrepresentation ( _Tan Chin Seng and others v Raffles Town Club Pte Ltd_ <span class="citation">[2003] 3 SLR(R) 307</span> at [23]).
 It does, however, reverse the burden of proof in one aspect, in that the party who made the misrepresentation has to show that he had reasonable grounds to believe that the fact represented was true ( _Lim Koon Park_ at [39]).

 69     Words, however, are often ambiguous.
 Depending on the context, a statement may be true in one sense, and yet false in another.
-In _Trans-World (Aluminium) Ltd v Cornelder China (Singapore)_ [2003] 3 SLR(R) 501 (“ _Trans-world_ ”), the High Court held (at [63(a)]):
+In _Trans-World (Aluminium) Ltd v Cornelder China (Singapore)_ <span class="citation">[2003] 3 SLR(R) 501</span> (“ _Trans-world_ ”), the High Court held (at [63(a)]):

  Where there is ambiguity, the representee must do more than show that in its ordinary meaning the representation was false.
 He has to show in which of the possible senses he understood it, and in that sense it was false.